 This blended course has some class time online and some on campus in Murphy Hall 106, MWSU

-Course Description: What does ti mean to teach writing effectively in a digital age?
-In this workshop-style course, we will 1) explore digital literacy in its many evolving forms, including audio, video, web texts, social media, and media-enhanced presentations; 2) discuss the ways that technology has changed the way we teach writing, the way writers compose, and the ways audiences read digital texts; 3) design technology-based lessons to use in our classrooms.
+Course Description: What does it mean to teach writing effectively in a digital age?
+In this workshop-style course, we will 1)explore digital literacy in its many evolving forms, including audio, video, web texts, social media, and media-enhanced presentations; 2) discuss the ways that technology has changed the way we teach writing, the way writers compose, and the ways audiences read digital texts; 3)design technology-based lessons to use in our classrooms.

-Note: This course is offerend Spring semester only.
+Note: This course is only offered during spring semesters.
 There is an additional computer use course fee of $45.